RayPT808/activitytracker/README.md

 #### Media

-+ Images for illustration and design were taken from open source site Pixabay.com.
++ Images for illustration and design were taken from open open-source site Pixabay.com.

 ### Acknowledgement

 Grateful for the help and the input from my mentor **Iuliia Konovalova**.
-She always gave a different perspective on the issues and with her experience and eyes for details I was guided in the right direction to make this project happen.
+She always gave a different perspective on the issues, and with her experience and eye for detail, I was guided in the right direction to make this project happen.

 ### Lessons & Final Thoughts